TomasKrin/doctorAppointmentApp/README.md

 # doctorAppointmentApp

   This is an app built with the React library, where you can enter your name, last name, choose a date and time for a doctor's appointment.
-You can only register once a week, and appointments can only exist once at a time.
+One person can only register once a week, and appointments can only exist once at a time.
 All existing appointments are shown on the home screen in a scheduler-type calendar.

   Technologies used for this project: